ld-prj/dotfiles/README.md

 # Just some basic dotfiles
-Flick me an email if you ahve any questions luke.j.dennis@gmail.com
+Flick me an email if you have any questions luke.j.dennis@gmail.com